marubon/imgautopt/imgautopt/README.md

 ## License

-imgautopt itself is available under the MIT License, and a license of other commands (i.e. pngquant, jpegoptim and sips) is based on each license.
+Imgautopt itself is available under the MIT License, and a license of other commands (i.e. pngquant, jpegoptim and sips) is based on each license.

 	The MIT License (MIT)